 Avoid this by making sure each lens is receiving roughly the same amount of light.
 Simply turn the camera sideways so that each lens is being hit with the same intensity of light.

-You can adjust the ISO sensitivity in the settings of the app from 400-6400.
-Usually the lower number is less sensitive to light and have a finer grain (great for dark situations or night stuff).
+You can usually adjust the ISO sensitivity in the settings menu of the cameras app.
+Usually the lower number is less sensitive to light and will have a finer grain (great for dark situations or night stuff).
 Higher ISO situations are for fast moving objects.
-However the higher the ISO you choose the noisier, grainy shots your likely to get.
+However the higher the ISO you choose the noisier, grainier shots your likely to get.

 Most camera manufacturers supply desktop software so you can edit your footage on PC or Mac.
 Whats also great is that some of these can be used with any 360º footage taken with any camera.
 Find out the best software available here.